Digital Project Management – Guide to Manage Digital Projects

 - Kanban Methodology– The Kanban System uses a board and card system to give team members a visual overview of an entire project.
 It’s great for aiding in incremental improvements but not ideal for complex product development projects.

 - Scrum Methodology– Originating from rugby play, the Scrum methodology involves dividing projects into short “sprints” in which team members work closely together to complete each element of the project.
 It’s best for small teams.

 With the right set of skills, project management tools, and methodologies, all your projects are set up for success right from the beginning.
-Kissflow Projects lets you manage all your projects in a unified platform.
+Kissflow Project lets you manage all your projects in a unified platform.
 You can break down individual projects into tasks and assign team members different roles and responsibilities.
-It’s free up to 30 users.
 Take it for a spin today.